chris-ch/category-theory-basics/README.md

 The set of natural transformations between the hom-functor *Hom<sub>A</sub> and a functor _F: C → Set_* is denoted _[C, Set](Hom<sub>A</sub>, F)_

+Because of composition, once _A_ is fixed, there are only two types of objects in the category: those that are only one incoming morphism away from _A_ and those that get sent to the initial object in _Set_, that is the null set, either because they have no relation to _A_ or because they only have outgoing morphisms into _A_.

 ### Representable functors
 A functor _F_ naturally isomorphic to _Hom<sub>A</sub>_ is called a __representable functor__.
 A representation of _F_ is therefore an object _A_ of _C_ together with a natural isomorphism